akkadotnet/Akka.Persistence.Sql/docs/articles/migration.md

    | Sqlite     | `DatabaseMapping.SqLite`     |

 * `tagStoreMode`
-  * Set to `TagMode.Csv` if you do not want to migrate your database to use tag table.
+  * Set to `TagMode.Csv` if you do not or have not migrated your database to use tag table.
   * Set to `TagMode.TagTable` if you migrated your database to use tag table.
 * `deleteCompatibilityMode` - always set this parameter to `true`
 * `useWriterUuidColumn`
-  * Set to `false` if you do not want to migrate your database to use `WriterUuid` feature
+  * Set to `false` if you do not or have not migrated your database to use `WriterUuid` feature
   * Set to `true` if you migrated your database to use `WriterUuid`.
 * `autoInitialize` - always set this to `false` to prevent any schema modification.